mikus31/the-spoken-world/README.md

 **Introduction**

-The inspiration to design and create a map that allows users to click on a place in the world and hear its pronunciation came to me in the form of a 9-year-old's homework assignment.
+The inspiration to design and create a map that allows users to click on a place in the world and hear its pronunciation came to me from a 9-year-old's homework assignment.
 My cousin Asher had a geography project due for school, and he chose to author a report about Iceland.
-I traveled to Iceland a few years ago, so his mother thought I could help him with the pronunciation of Icelandic places.
+I traveled to Iceland a few years ago, so naturally Asher thought I could help him with the pronunciation of Icelandic places.

 ![iceland homework](/images/ashers-homework.png "Asher's Geography Homework")